GunanZ/ce6800pj/README.md

 Using neural network    √
 Using random forest   √
 Using pipeline to determine the best parameters for the random forest   √
-ROC curve to evaluate our model
+ROC curve to evaluate our model  √
-3.
+3. building model to predict the number of injury Using linear regression